protalk/protalk/README.md

 If you would like to know more about how this was set up, [read Joshua's informative blog post](http://www.adayinthelifeof.nl/2012/06/29/using-vagrant-and-puppet-to-setup-your-symfony2-environment/).

-###<a id="manual"></a>Manual Installation
+###Manual Installation

 1. Fork the protalk repository
 2. Use git clone to get your fork on your local machine
-3. Run the "bin/vendors install" command in the root directory of your installation
+3. Run `php composer.phar install` in the root directory of your installation
 4. Make sure the app/cache and app/logs directories are writable by the webserver
-5. Create the database and change the parameters.ini in app/config to set the database connection details
+5. Create the database and change the parameters.yml in app/config to set the database connection details
 6. Run the command "app/console doctrine:schema:create" to create the database tables
 7. Import the doc/db/seed_data.sql in your database for initial data
 8. Creating a admin user for the backend can be done by running this command: "app/console fos:user:create admin admin@example.com password --super-admin